modelint/xuml-populate/README.md

 Each domain requires at least one subsystem folder.
 Here we see only one and that is the Elevator domain.

-Within a subsystem folder there is one class model expressed as an .xcm (executable class model) file.
+Within a subsystem folder there is a class-model subfolder with one class model expressed as an .xcm (executable class model) file.

-The folders are optional and are:
+The following folders are optional:

 * external – external entities and their operations, one subfolder per external entity
 * methods – class methods each in a folder matching the class name with each method in a separate .mtd file